cmg777/starter-academic-v501/content/home/researchLab.md

 <center>

 {{% callout note %}}
-Use your Discord credentials, [enter the lab HERE](https://discord.com).
+Use your Discord credentials to [enter the lab HERE](https://discord.com).
 {{% /callout %}}

 </center>